 For the Moderation Board (during the second semester of the sophomore year), the student prepares two short papers that describe his or her academic past experiences and future plans, and a longer paper that summarizes and analyzes an empirical article.

-Unique to the Psychology Program is “Moderation Saturday.”
-The intent of this day is to provide you with an opportunity to demonstrate your ability to critically evaluate a significant paper in one of the disciplines in Psychology (Clinical, Cognitive, Developmental, Neuroscience, Social).
-On this day, you will arrive at the Henderson Computer Resources Center at 9:00am, and you will be given a reprint of a psychology journal article appropriate to your background in psychology.
-You are then to write a paper of no more than ten pages that summarizes and critically evaluates the article for someone who has not read it.
-As a general guideline, the summary portion of your paper should be no longer than 4-5 pages, and the critical evaluation portion of your paper should be 5-6 pages.
-Three stapled printouts of the paper are to be turned in by no later than 9:00pm to the psychology faculty member available at that time.
+The intent of Moderation Saturday is to provide you with an opportunity to demonstrate your ability to evaluate an empirical paper in Psychology.
+You will arrive at the Henderson Computer Resources Center at 9:00am, and receive a reprint of a psychology journal article appropriate to your academic background.
+You are then to write a paper of 10-12 pages that summarizes and 20 evaluates the article for someone who has not read it.
+As a general guideline, the summary portion of your paper should be no longer than 4-5 pages, and the evaluative portion of your paper should be approximately 5-6 pages.
+Take care in the summary portion of the paper to describe the paper in your own words.

-The paper you write on Moderation Saturday is to be double spaced, with all pages except the first numbered, have a 1.5 inch left margin and 1 inch top, bottom, and right margins.
-You should have a cover sheet which includes the title of the article, your name, and the date.
+Your paper will be double spaced, with all pages except the first numbered, have a 1.5 inch left margin and 1 inch top, bottom, and right margins.
+Your cover page should include the title of the article, your name, and the date.